 - health outcomes data: state registries and specialty societies

 - additional data: medical associations, specialty boards, disability

 - Grand Rounds data: expert opinions, after-care summaries, member surveys

-This combination of commercial and proprietary data makes it possible to evaluate provider quality across 96% of the practicing physicians in the U.S. And it covers every medical specialty recognized by the American Medical Association.
+This combination of commercial, labor, and proprietary data makes it possible to evaluate provider quality across 96% of the practicing physicians in the U.S. And it covers every medical specialty recognized by the American Medical Association.

 How Grand Rounds Defines Physician Quality

 We determine a physician’s performance across four dimensions:

 Our models are set up to identify providers practicing unsafe medicine that puts their members at risk—for example, doctors with high-dose opioid or benzodiazepine prescribing patterns, which can lead to addiction and overdose.

 In addition, we optimize for clinicians who effectively resolve members’ clinical needs.
 This includes a number of metrics such as medication adherence and preventive screening measures along with the quality of referrals made to specialists.